adamsburge/archaevit-blog/README.md

 # Credits
 - Deployment aesthetic:
-    - Color theme came from Adobe color
+    - The color theme came from Adobe Color.
-    - The layout of the Post-Detail view was inspired by Wikipedia's recent interface update
+    - The layout of the Post-Detail view was inspired by Wikipedia's recent interface update.
 - Concept:
     - The concept of this app is my own.
 - Content:
-    - The content (both text and images) of the current blog posts on the site are taken, usually word for word, from the wikipedia pages associated with the archaeological sites.
+    - The content (both text and images) of the current blog posts on the site are taken, usually word for word, from the Wikipedia pages associated with the archaeological sites.
 - Code:
-    - Much of the code for this project was based off of the Code Institue walkthrough project 'I think therefore I am'.
+    - Much of the code for this project was based on the Code Institue walkthrough project 'I think therefore I blog'.
 Much of this project has been changed, but that project provided an outline for this one.
-    - I spent several hours watching videos by John Elder on his channel [Codemy.com](https://www.youtube.com/playlist?list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy) particularly, his Django Wednesdays playlist.
-It would be impossible to list every line here influenced by his videos, though his most significant influence was in helping solidify my understanding of the Django framework as a whole.
+    - I spent several hours watching videos by John Elder on his channel [Codemy.com](https://www.youtube.com/playlist?list=PLCC34OHNcOtqW9BJmgQPPzUpJ8hl49AGy), particularly his Django Wednesdays playlist.
+It would be impossible to list every line of my code that was influenced by his videos, though his most significant influence was in helping solidify my understanding of the Django framework as a whole.
     - Various forums such as Stack Exchange and Stack Overflow helped to solve small problems when I was stuck on a line of code.
 - Individuals:
-    - My Mentor, [Adegbenga Adeye](https://github.com/deye9), provided comments and feedback
+    - My Mentor, [Adegbenga Adeye](https://github.com/deye9), provided comments and feedback.
-    - My wife, Megan, provided wonderful feedback, and, most importantly, saw me through the project making every break a delight.
+    - My wife, Megan, provided wonderful feedback, and, most importantly, saw me through the project by making every break a delight.